Relying on God in the Homestretch

 So as of right now, we are 28 days out from our wedding, with no plan on where we are moving, and a lot of uncertainty about whether or not this job is going to pan out, and pan out in time.
 The past few days I have struggled to understand God’s plan – I’ve joked to friends that this is either God really coming through for us at the last minute and showering us with grace and blessings that we weren’t even bold enough to ask for, or it is God just having one great big laugh at our expense as we live in a state of constant limbo.
 Obviously, I can’t actually believe it is the latter, or my belief in who God is would have to be much different.

 I know God is good.
 I know God is faithful.
 I know that His promises are perfect and that He does not abandon His children.
 Knowing that He is the God I believe in, one who loves us and will take care of us, I have to believe that no matter what happens, it will be okay and God will use all things to work for our good.
 I have to believe that His ways are better than my ways and that His plan will ultimately end up much better than anything I could have come up with.

-As hard as a “no” would be in this situation, I am clinging to a deep gratitude I have that God has used this situation to bring us back to Him.
-Renewing our relationship with Him is truly the best gift He could have given us during this homestretch.
+As hard as a “no” would be in this situation, I am clinging to the deep gratitude I have that God has used this situation to bring us back to Him.
+Renewing our relationship with Him is truly the best gift He could have given us during the homestretch.